bryanculbertson/python-template/README.md

 # python-template

+## Setup

+### Setup Environment for VSCode Devcontainer/Github Codespace

+1. Create a Codespace or open in VS Code locally

+    Follow Github instructions to [Create a Codespace](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace) for this project, or VS Code instructions to [open repo in container](https://code.visualstudio.com/docs/remote/containers-tutorial)

-## Setup Environment for Ubuntu/Debian
+### Setup Environment for Ubuntu/Debian

 1. Install system deps: